This post contains a detailed guide for creating a mean reversion trading strategy.

 You can use the experience from live trading to produce more accurate backtests in the future.

-So this trading strategy is intended for S&P 500 stocks.
+This mean reversion trading strategy is intended for S&P 500 stocks.

 It’s been backtested with data that incorporates historical members and has been adjusted for dividends and corporate actions.
 Results also include commissions of $0.01 per share.